 Since then, it’s more than trebled in popularity or become ten times more popular in the past two years, than its average popularity over time.
 This is due to several key drivers, which we discuss later.

 Bev Burgess, European MD of ITSMA, is famed for coining the phrase account-based marketing and co-creating the approach with organisations like Fujitsu, BT, HP, and Accenture.

 Organisations seeing the greatest current benefit from ABM are typically IT, Services and Consulting companies.
 Due to their complex propositions, long sales cycles and large clients, these organizations are ideal candidates for ABM.
-It is spreading into other sectors and a benefit can be seen to be an increased return on time (ROT).
+It is spreading into other sectors and a benefit can be seen to be an increased return on investment and time.

 If we also take a look at its popularity in the news, compared to other popular marketing topics, we see ABM is 40% more popular than CRM and almost twice as popular as marketing automation.